Tutorial on Internet Monitoring & PingER at SLACLes Cottrell, Warren Matthews and Connie Logg, Created January 1996; last Update: August 30, 2013.

 An improved form of the above equation can be found in: Modeling TCP throughput: A simple model and its empirical validation by J. Padhye, V. Firoiu, D. Townsley and J. Kurose, in Proc.
 SIGCOMM Symp.
 Communications Architectures and Protocols Aug.
 1998, pp. 304-314.

 The behavior of throughput as a function of loss and RTT can be seen by looking at Throughput versus RTT and loss.
 We have used the formula Mathis to compare PingER and NetPerf measurements of throughput.

 RTD=Round Trip Distance,

-Alpha allows for delays in network equipment & indirectness of actual route.
+Directivity allows for delays in network equipment and indirectness of the actual route.

 D = 1 way distance